Meth Testing Standards NZ (NZS 8510:2017): Inspector's Guide

 - Label all samples clearly with location, date, and sample number

-- Photograph each sample location for your report
+- Photograph each sample location for inclusion in your report

 4. Laboratory analysis

 Submit samples to an IANZ-accredited laboratory for analysis.
 Results are reported in micrograms per 100 square centimetres (µg/100cm²).
-Turnaround times vary but typically range from 2-5 working days.
+Turnaround times vary but typically range from 2–5 working days for standard analysis.

 5. Report findings